Richard Lewis (English MP)

 Richard Lewis (c.
 1627 – 1 October 1706) was an English landowner and politician who sat in the House of Commons between 1660 and 1702.

 Early life

 Lewis was the third son of Sir Edward Lewis, a courtier, and his wife Lady Anne Sackville, daughter of Robert Sackville, 2nd Earl of Dorset and widow of Edward, Lord Beauchamp.
-His father was of The Van, Glamorgan and Edington Priory, Wiltshire and died in 1630.
+His father Sir Edward Lewis was of The Van family, Glamorgan and Edington Priory, Wiltshire and died in 1630.
 He was commissioner for assessment for Wiltshire from January 1660 to 1680 and commissioner for militia for Wiltshire in March 1660.